thegleb/CarND-Capstone/README.md

 After contrast adjustment, the [gamma value](https://en.wikipedia.org/wiki/Gamma_correction) of each image was randomly varied between values of 0.4 to 0.6 to simulate changing light conditions (smaller gamma value means a darker image).

-Original example:
+(1) Original example:

 ![](./readme-files/1-sample-original.png "Original")

-Only adjusting gamma to 0.5 to improve traffic light visibility on the background
+(2) Only adjusting gamma to 0.5 to improve traffic light visibility on the background

 ![](./readme-files/2-sample-only-gamma-0.5.png "Gamma adjusted")

-Only contrast-adjusting via CLAHE on the L color channel (in LAB color space):
+(3) Only contrast-adjusting via CLAHE on the L color channel (in LAB color space):

 ![](./readme-files/3-sample-only-contrast.png "Contrast adjusted")

-Adjusting contrast first, gamma second:
+(4) Adjusting contrast first, gamma second:

 ![](./readme-files/4-sample-contrast-gamma-0.5.png "Adjusting contrast first, gamma second")

-Adjusting gamma first, contrast second:
+(5) Adjusting gamma first, contrast second:

 ![](./readme-files/5-sample-gamma-0.5-contrast.png "Adjusting gamma first, contrast second")

-Changing contrast first and gamma second seemed to provide the most contrast and background separation for the traffic light images while preserving traffic light detail not seen on the original images, so this was the transformation chosen for both generating site training images as well as the inference code.
+Changing contrast first and gamma second (sample 4) seemed to provide the most contrast and background separation for the traffic light images while preserving traffic light detail not seen on the original images, so this was the transformation chosen for both generating site training images as well as the inference code.

 Example training images: